Rasyidannas/Bash-VIM_Summary/Bash.md

 ## What is Positional Parameters?

 In programming, positional parameters are a type of function or method parameters that are identified by their position in the function or method call.
 This is example in bash language `apt install nginx`, `apt` is script name | `install` is first argument | and `nginx` is second argument

+## what is Special Parameters?

+In Bash scripting, special parameters are predefined variables that have specific meanings and uses.
+These parameters are typically represented by symbols or special characters.
+Here are some of the most commonly used special parameters in Bash:

+1. $0 - The name of the script itself or the name of the shell.
+2. $1 to $9 - These represent the positional parameters. $1 is the first argument passed to the script, $2 is the second, and so on up to $9.
+3. ${10}, ${11}, ... - For positional parameters beyond 9, you must enclose the number in braces.
+4. $# - The number of positional parameters passed to the script.
+5. $* - All the positional parameters seen as a single word.
+When quoted, "${\*}", it expands to a single string with the positional parameters separated by the first character of the IFS variable.
+6. $@ - All the positional parameters, but when quoted, "${@}", each parameter is treated as a separate word or string.
+This is particularly useful in loops and functions.
+7. $? - The exit status of the last command executed.
+An exit status of 0 typically indicates success, while any non-zero value indicates an error.
+8. $$ - The process ID (PID) of the current shell.
+Useful for creating unique temporary file names.
+9. $! - The PID of the last background command.
+10. $- - The current options set for the shell.

+> note
+> Bash doesn't support asynchronous programming, but you cna use **Bakground Processes** is running a command in the background by appending an & to the end of the command.
+This allows your script to continue executing subsequent commands without waiting for the background command to finish.